Introduction

 The application must be submitted with a preliminary SuDS (Sustainable Drainage System) drainage strategy which includes the following;

-All of the above is set out in our Design & Evaluation Guide, this explains what is required in more detail and how best to achieve it.
+For more information view our SuDS webpages and our design and evaluation guide.
+This explains what is required in more detail and how best to achieve it.

 Alternatively, submit details in accordance with a submission list agreed with the local planning authority through a written pre-application response with regard to the same proposal.